PragnyaKalvakol/GDP-I-GROUP-4/README.md

     3. Popup notifications will be sent when food available<br>
     4. Users can track their food using geo locations implementing in the application</ol>

+### Roles And Responsibilities
+<ol> Kavya Mandlem : Design and build advanced applications for the Android platform